MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 ## Topological Sort

-Now to what I wanted to study all along.
-Neural networks are directed acyclic graphs that take a set of input tensor(s), and through multiple parameterized transformations, return a set of outputs.
+Now to the intended goalpost - topological sorts.
+Neural networks are directed acyclic graphs that take a set of input tensor(s), and through multiple parameterized transformations, return a set of output tensor(s).

-We start with a method to generate sparsely-connected MLP graphs.
+We will emulate a different toy problem; by generating sparsely-connected perceptrons.
 We control sparsity using a parameter.
 Note that if sparsity is too high (say above `0.5`), you may end up with graphs unconnected with inputs or outputs.
 It won't impact our computation though.
 You can experiment with different values to understand how `toposort` identifies viable orderings.

-Bear with me for a moment.
-We will write a method `toposort(...)` to find these orderings from a given root node to the stopping points on the graph (i.e. nodes with no more ancestors).
+Bear with me for a moment on this boilerplate code to visualize, before we come to `toposort(...)`.

 ```python